Getting Started on Magic-League

 Registering for a Tournament

-When registration is open for a tournament, there will be periodic announcements made in the appropriate league channel (#magic-league for most tournaments, #draft4you for draft tournaments).
-If there is an announcement for a tournament you wish to join, go to the home page and refresh it.
+When registration is open for a tournament, there will be periodic announcements made in the Magic-League and Main chat rooms on Cockatrice.
+If there is an announcement for a tournament you wish to join, go to the home page.
 There will be a panel that appears in the centre of the page with information about the type of tournament, number of players currently registered, and a link to register for the tournament.

 Note: It is important that if the play application you are using supports security codes that you check that the security code for your decklist in the play application matches the security code listed in the Magic-League website.
-If it doesn't, please join #judges4you immediately so that our judges can help you solve the problem!
+If it doesn't, please contact the judge hosting the event so that our judges can help you solve the problem!

 Start of Round